Orthogonal polynomial duality and unitary symmetries of multi--species ASEP$(q,\boldsymbol{\theta})$ and higher--spin vertex models via $^*$--bialgebra structure of higher rank quantum groups: Definitions

-When taking the limit where all $\theta^x\rightarrow \infty$, the multi--species ASEP$(q,\bs\theta)$ converges to a multi--species $q$-TAZRP, which was introduced in \cite{Take15}, generalizing the single--species $q$--TAZRP in \cite{SW98}.
-The jump rates are much simpler to describe, and are pictorially represented in Figure \ref{qTAZRPFig} below.
+where $N\left(\boldsymbol\xi_{i}\right)$ is the total number of particles of species $i$ in $\boldsymbol\xi$.
+When taking the limit where all $\theta^x\rightarrow \infty$, the multi--species ASEP$(q,\boldsymbol\theta)$ converges to a multi--species $q$-TAZRP, which was introduced in \cite{Take15}, generalizing the single--species $q$--TAZRP in \cite{SW98}.
+The jump rates are much simpler to describe, and are pictorially represented in Figure \ref{qTAZRPFig}.